 Supporting Information

-Table S1 Analysis of variance results exploring the role of A. petiolata treatment and measurement period on soil nutrient availabilities

-Table S2 Analysis of variance results exploring the role of A. petiolata treatment and day of year on soil moisture

 Figure S1 Effects of A. petiolata treatment and tree canopy status on soil nitrate and ammonium availability

 Figure S2 Effects of A. petiolata treatment and tree canopy status on relative chlorophyll content in Trillium spp. and M. racemosum.